The gout forums are full of discussions about cherry juice gout treatments.

 This is an admirable plan, though I believe a more thorough approach is required, as I explain below.

-The forum contribution contains two extremely interesting charts of uric acid movement: one whilst trying to control with diet; the other after switching to allopurinol.
+The forum contribution contains two fascinating charts of uric acid movement: one whilst trying to control with diet; the other after switching to allopurinol.

 Cherry Juice Gout Treatment Forum Post